jerome-white/sakai-book/README.md

 # HOWTO

-## As scripts

 All scripts within the *chapters* directory can be run standalone, from the command.
 First, set the PYTHONPATH appropriately:

 ```bash
 $> git clone https://github.com/jerome-white/sakai-book.git